The Bianchi Cup: Bianchi Cup History

 The Bianchi cup is the second longest running pistol championship in the world.
 The event was created in 1979 by former police officer John Bianchi of holster maker Bianchi International as a Law Enforcement Training Match, in conjunction with 1975 IPSC World Champion, Ray Chapman and Richard Nichols.
 The first Bianchi Cup competition was held in 1979.

 In 1984, the National Rifle Association re-designated the event the NRA Bianchi Cup, National Action Pistol Championship.

 The competition has four stages, which make up the match aggregate.
 Each of these stages consists of 48 rounds for a total possible score of 480 for each stage and 1920 for a perfect overall score.

 The Bianchi Cup is traditionally held the week before Memorial Day weekend (i.e. the week before the last Monday in May) every year since its inception in 1979.
 It is the first tournament that turns the sport of competition shooting as a whole from amateur to professional status by offering the winner a large cash prize in addition to trophies.

 Before NRA took control in 1984, the overall winner took home the entire cash purse of $30,000 in addition to the Bianchi Cup itself.
 It has its origins in the law enforcement shooting community.
 With the creation of the Production Division, it has become one of the fastest growing disciplines in the action shooting community.

 The first NRA World Action Pistol Championship match was held in the United States at the present home of the NRA Bianchi Cup in Columbia, MO.
 The year 1994 was the first time there were five countries competing for the Open Team event and three countries competing for the Women's Team event.
-Thereafter the World Action Pistol Championship was held in Adelaide Australia 1997, Hamilton New Zealand 1999, Italy 2001 and again in the USA in Columbia MO in 2004.
+Thereafter the World Action Pistol Championship was held in Adelaide Australia 1997, Hamilton New Zealand 1999, Italy 2001 and again in the US in Columbia MO in 2004.
 The NRA World Action Pistol Championships were then to be rotated to sponsor countries every two years from 2006 (Australia, Blacktown Rifle & Pistol Club) and returning to the United States every eight years (2012).
 In 2008 it was conducted in Hamilton, New Zealand, November 5–8.
 For 2010, the event returned to Sydney, Australia at the Blacktown Rifle & Pistol Club.

 The Bianchi Cup has been one of the three championships of action shooting's triple crown, along with the IPSC U.S. Nationals, and the Steel Challenge.